andyst-dev/minitalk-42/README.md

 # minitalk

 A small UNIX signal-based communication program developed as part of the 42 curriculum.
-This project consists of building a client-server pair that exchanges data using only `SIGUSR1` and `SIGUSR2`, with the server reconstructing and printing the transmitted message.
+`minitalk` is a small client-server project that sends data between two processes using only `SIGUSR1` and `SIGUSR2`.

-`minitalk` was designed to strengthen core C skills around inter-process communication, signal handling, bitwise operations, and message reconstruction at a low level.
+It was a good way to build solid foundations in inter-process communication, signal handling, bitwise operations and message reconstruction in C.

 ## Features
 - Communication between two processes using UNIX signals